Petroleum csg

 Director, Exploration Manager.

-Shall or Must – Means a mandatory requirement.
+Must – Means a mandatory requirement.

 Thermal Work Limit – A heat stress index designed primarily for self-paced workers.
 It